A. The sign of Shear-Jashub.

 i.
 “Thou mightest have remained at home and at ease, and mightest have received the assistance of God; but thou choosest rather to call in the Assyrians.
 Thou shalt find them to be worse than thine own enemies.”
 (Calvin)

 ii.
 If Ahaz understood and believed what the LORD said, it would have terrified him.
 The Assyrians were well known for their sheer cruelty, especially over the nations they conquered.
-They delighted in the torture and humiliation (shave with a hired razor… the head and the hair of the legs).
+They delighted in torture and humiliation (shave with a hired razor…the head and the hair of the legs).

 iii.
 “To shave off the beard of an Oriental was an unbearable shame to him and was a sign of great sadness and mourning as well as despicable slavery.”
 (Bultema) We see this principle illustrated by the actions of David in 2 Samuel 10:4-5.

 i.
-These invasions would bring Judah low, so that they could not farm as normally, and instead curds and honey everyone will eat who is left in the land.
-Normal agriculture would be devastated (wherever there could be a thousand vines… it will be for briars and thorns).
-Former farms will be suitable only for grazing (it will become a range for oxen and place for sheep to roam).
+These invasions would bring Judah low, so that they could not farm as normally, and thus curds and honey everyone will eat who is left in the land.
+Normal agriculture would be devastated (wherever there could be a thousand vines…it will be for briars and thorns).
+Former farms will be suitable only for grazing (it will become a range for oxen and a place for sheep to roam).

 (c) 2021 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org